Identity and Access Management in Amazon Web Services (AWS)

 1. Limit the use of the administrator access policy.

-This is the functional equivalent of root and can do everything to an AWS account except delete the account itself.
-Too often operations staff is just assigned this as a single privilege to allow them to access all services.
-Instead, use the principle of least privilege and assign based on what your different admins actually need to do.
+This is the functional root equivalent and can do everything to an AWS account except delete the account itself.
+Too often, operations staff is just assigned this as a single privilege to allow them to access all services.
+Instead, use the principle of least privilege and set based on what your different admins need to do.

 2. Limit the use of the IAMFullAccess privilege.

-3. Define privileges through your own customer managed policies.
+3. Define privileges through your customer managed policies.

-Do not directly attach privileges to users, and if possible, avoid direct attachment to roles or groups.
+Do not directly attach privileges to users; if possible, avoid direct attachment to roles or groups.

-4. Attach policies to role and groups, not to users.
+4. Attach policies to roles and groups, not to users.

 Directly attached policies, as well as inline defined policies attached directly to users, are difficult to maintain and lead to situations where visibility of permissions is difficult.
-Often, we see a user has an urgent need to access a service, so an admin takes a shortcut and directly assigns a policy or privilege directly to the user.
-This action is often forgotten about, and a user may keep an elevated privilege long after the need.
+Often, a user has an urgent need to access a service, so an admin takes a shortcut and directly assigns a policy or privilege to the user.
+This action is often forgotten, and a user may keep an elevated privilege long after the need.

 Amazon Web Services provides a rich environment for managing credentials and privileges that allow customers to control who has accessed their resources on both a macro and granular scale.
 However, because of public nature of AWS, it remains a target for credential theft, and if some simple best practices are not followed, customers could be at risk.